Mabux/retell-frontend-reactjs-demo-1/README.md

 Step 2: Step up frontend

-1. go to frontend_demo folder
+1. go to demo folder

 2. `pnpm i`

-3. Create a `.env` file in the frontend_demo folder (or copy from `.env.example`) and set your agent ID:
+3. Create a `.env` file in the frontend folder (or copy from `.env.example`) and set your agent ID:
    ```
    REACT_APP_AGENT_ID=your_agent_id_here
    ```